Guides

 No static value list stays accurate for long in an active Roblox game.
 Before any significant trade:

-- Look at current listing prices, but note that listing price and actual sale price differ.
+- Compare current listing prices, but remember that asking price and actual accepted value can differ.

-- Ask in-game or in community channels if you genuinely cannot find comparable data.
+- Ask in-game or in active community channels if you genuinely cannot find comparable data.

 If you cannot verify a fair value and the trade is significant, wait rather than guess.